OpenSteamClient/OpenSteamClient/README.md

 Additionally, Valve does not provide any headers or code to go along with these binaries, so this project essentially works because of guesswork by lots of community members and projects (Thank you!) (such as [open-steamworks](https://github.com/SteamRE/open-steamworks), [open-steamworks fork by m4dEngi](https://github.com/m4dEngi/open-steamworks), [SteamTracking](https://github.com/SteamDatabase/SteamTracking), [protobufs dumped from the steam client](https://github.com/SteamDatabase/Protobufs) and [MiniUTL](https://github.com/FWGS/MiniUTL)).

+Also, thank you Valve for improving Linux gaming, and making a native Steam Client in the first place.

 ## What version of Steam's binaries do you use?
 The repo includes a copy of `steam_client_ubuntu12.vdf`, which shows the version and has download paths for the binaries.
 The urls point to regular zip files, just use `unzip`.